Aeroponic Farming – Process, Types, Advantages – Full Details

 Hydroponics vs Aeroponics

 Aeroponics is distinct from hydroponics, aquaponics, and in-vitro (plant tissue culture) cultivation.
-While hydroponics relies on nutrient-rich water to provide nutrition to plants, aeroponics relies on nutrient-rich mist to provide nutrition to plants.
-Unlike hydroponics, which uses a liquid nutrient solution as a growing media and critical minerals to support plant growth, and aquaponics, which uses water and fish waste to support plant growth, aeroponics does not use a growing medium.
+Hydroponics relies on nutrient-rich water to provide nutrition to plants.
+In contrast, aeroponics relies on nutrient-rich mist to provide nutrition to plants.
+Unlike hydroponics, hydroponics uses a liquid nutrient solution as a growing media.
+It also provides critical minerals to support plant growth.
+Aquaponics uses water and fish waste to support plant growth.
+Aeroponics does not use a growing medium.

 Aeroponically Cultivated Cabbage